warlordwinter/startup/README.md

 **WebSocket** The web socket will be used for real-time communication with the AI assistant.

-**React** React will help build the PDF viewer, the user dashboard, and integrate the AI chatbox.
+**React** React will help build the PDF viewer, the user dashboard, and the AI chatbox.